firecmsco/firecms/README.md

 To get going you just need to set you Firebase config in `firebase_config.ts` and run `yarn start`.

+#### More granular control

+If you don't want to use FireCMS `CMSApp` as a full app but would like to integrate some of its components you may want to use the `CMSAppProvider` and `CMSMainView` components (used internally) directly.

+This will allow you to initialise Firebase on your own and integrate the FireCMS components into your own app.
+Just place `CMSAppProvider` on top of the components that need to use the FireCMS hooks.

+You can see an example [here](https://github.com/Camberi/firecms/blob/master/example/src/SimpleAppWithProvider.tsx)

 #### Real time support

 Every view in the CMS has real time data support.
 This makes it suitable for